 If you die after becoming vested but before payments start and you are married or have a domestic partner, your spouse or domestic partner will be eligible to receive a survivor benefit from the Plan.
 No survivor benefits are payable if you are unmarried, do not have a domestic partner, or are not vested at the time of your death.
+See Preretirement survivor benefits under Citigroup benefits.

 Domestic partner benefits are available only for employees who are active after July 1, 2001.
-A valid beneficiary designation along with the affidavit of domestic partnership or similar documentation supporting a finding of a domestic partnership must be on file to pay benefits to a domestic partner (see "If you have a domestic partner" in the section regarding Beneficiary designations for death benefits paid if you die before your benefit commencement date under Citigroup benefits).
+A valid beneficiary designation along with the affidavit of domestic partnership or similar documentation supporting a finding of a domestic partnership must be on file to pay benefits to a domestic partner.
+See Beneficiary designations for death benefits paid if you die before your benefit commencement date under Citigroup benefits.